CodeWithGroup/CodeWithGroup.github.io/README.md

 >:Warning: do not edit anything in the site folder as it will not be comitted and is overwritten everytime you build the site.

-To rebuild the site after a file chaneg append `--watch` to the end of the command.
+To rebuild the site after a file change append `--watch` to the end of the command.

 e,g. `jekyll build --watch`

-Once you have an `_site` folder open the `index.html` file inside to view the site.
+Once you have a `_site` folder open the `index.html` file inside to view the site.

 ## Includes

-Jeykll has functionality to include files, which this site makes extensive sue of.
+Jeykll has functionality to include files, which this site makes extensive use of.
 You can find the documentation for includes here: https://jekyllrb.com/docs/includes/

 # Useful guides